databendlabs/databend/website/blog/2023-07-16-databend-weekly-102.md

 ### Understand SQL Conformance

 Databend aims to conform to the SQL standard, with particular support for ISO/IEC 9075:2011, also known as SQL:2011.
-While not an exhaustive statement of conformance, Databend incorporates many features required by the SQL standard, often with slight differences in syntax or function.
+Databend incorporates many features required by the SQL standard, often with slight differences in syntax or function.

 We have added a summary about the level of conformity of Databend to the SQL:2011 standard, hoping it can help you further understand Databend's SQL Conformance.